- Places to Explore

 - Spanish Phrases

-Tobacco Caye is at the northern tip of the South Water Caye Marine Reserve, a 62-square-mi (160-square-km) reserve that's popular for diving and fishing and has some of the most beautiful islands in Belize.
-Visitors to the South Water Caye Marine Reserve pay BZ$10 a day, for up to three days, or BZ$30 a week, park fee.
+Tobacco Caye is at the northern tip of the South Water Caye Marine Reserve, a 62-square-mile (160-square-km) reserve that's popular for diving and fishing and has some of the most beautiful islands in Belize.
+Visitors to the South Water Caye Marine Reserve pay BZ$10 a day for up to three days, or BZ$30 a week, park fee.
 Rangers come around and collect it from guests at the Tobacco Caye hotels.